-Among the 2,726 lead safe certification applications, 2,384 had been approved by the end of the period (86%).
-Only 79 applications (3%) resulted in a denial of lead safe certification based on the submission.
-For 71 applications (3%) the property was found to be exempt from the ordinance.
-An additional 174 applications (6%) were still in process ("waiting"), pending the submission of additional materials.
+Among the 3,928 lead safe certification applications, 3,423 had been approved by the end of the period (88%).
+Only 101 applications (3%) resulted in a denial of lead safe certification based on the submission.
+For 87 applications (2%) the property was found to be exempt from the ordinance.
+An additional 298 applications (8%) were still in process ("waiting"), pending the submission of additional materials.
 Among applications for which a determination was made (i.e., excluding those pending and exempt), the approval rate overall is 97%.
-See Figure 3.
-Approval rates across Zip Codes are comparable (approximately 88-95%).
-See Figure 4 for a map showing the location of all properties receiving a lead safe certification during the first three quarters.
+When applications are broken out by a properties prior rental registry status, it is clear that compliance rates are substantially higher for properties previously on the rental registry (See Figure 3).
+See Figure 4 for a map showing the location of all properties receiving a lead safe certification during through June 30, 2022.